eamonwoortman/django-unity3d-example/README.md

 * Synchronize the database by right-clicking the project->Python->Django Sync DB...
 * Start debugging by pressing F5 or clicking the Play button

+NOTE: THIS EXAMPLE PROJECT IS NOT FINISHED YET

 TODO: ADD DISCLAIMER/LICENCE (mention Newtonsofts JSON.NET framework)